 City Centre, Deventer

 The street design can be characterized as chic and reserved: a carpet of clinkers, set off with Corten steel strips for drainage.
-The clinkers used are a mix specially developed for Deventer, featuring subtle differences in colour and hardness, such that the modern, dimensionally consistent ones also seem authentic in this context.
-The city’s name is perforated in the drain covers in a traditional typeface, a reference to both the steel industry and the art of printing, both being directly associated with this city.
+The clinkers used are a mix specially developed for Deventer, featuring subtle differences in color and hardness, such that the modern, dimensionally consistent ones also seem authentic in this context.
+The city’s name is perforated in the drain covers in a traditional typeface, a reference to both the steel industry and the art of printing, both directly associated with the city.

 - Location: Deventer, Nederland